 The Financial Policy shall be reviewed each year by the Emergency Financial Committee.

-The policy shall be ratified by the Barony and published prior to Baronial Birthday.
+The policy shall be approved by a majority vote of the Finance Committee and published prior to Baronial Birthday.

 The Baronial Financial Policy is superseded in order by: Kingdom Exchequer Policy, Kingdom Financial Policy, Kingdom Law, Society Exchequer Policy, Society Branch Financial Policy, Corpora, State, and Federal Law.